Brain-Development-and-Disorders-Lab/Neurocog.js/README.md

 A utility wrapper library extending the functionality of jsPsych-based cognitive tasks and enabling multiplatform operation, designed to extend your jsPsych experiment with new features and capabilities.

-> `Neurocog.js` was bootstrapped using the TSDX tool, a utility for generating libraries using TypeScript.

 ## Features

 ### [Gorilla](https://gorilla.sc) integration